Skip to content

 6. Buy Them a Journal

-But your teen a journal and encourage them to use it whenever they feel anxious or overwhelmed by negative thoughts.
+Buy your teen a journal and encourage them to write in it whenever they feel anxious or overwhelmed.
+Journaling helps release emotional tension and gain clarity over difficult thoughts.
 Releasing anxiety in a tangible way can help rid a teen of the mental fog that may be making it difficult for them to interact with others.
 Additionally, journaling can help your child label their feelings and feel more in control of them.

 7. Encourage Physical Activity